How to Do Laundry While Traveling

 Jeans Are the Ultimate Travel Fabric

-Levi CEO Chip Bergh, argues that “machine washing” jeans is completely unnecessary, and most denim experts agree that jeans only need to be washed every two to six months, or “when they smell,” depending on what abuse you put them through.
+Levi Jeans, CEO Chip Bergh, argues that “machine washing” jeans is completely unnecessary, and most denim experts agree that a pair of jeans only need to be washed every two to six months, or “when they smell,” depending on the kind of abuse you put them through.

-The coolest part about denim is that it’s designed to wear and fade specifically to your body while you travel.
-How you sit, the way you crease the jeans with your keys in one pocket or the wrinkles behind your knee are all unique to you, and if you don’t wash them, those lines and foxing around the stitching will start to show.
+The coolest part about denim is that it’s designed to wear and fade specifically to your body.
+How you sit, the way your keys crease one pocket, even the wrinkles behind your knee are all unique to you, and if you don’t wash your jeans, those lines and foxing around the stitching will start to show.
 Swedish jean company, Nudie Jeans simply says, “The outcome depends on how you travel.”

 Underwear That Goes the Distance

 Often times, your underwear is the only piece of clothing that you really have to wash.
 Not having enough clean undies can hamper your trip in a lot of ways.

 Most people try to solve this problem by packing more bras and underwear, but that’s not the carry on friendly solution.
 Instead of packing a dozen bras and underpants, invest in just 3-4 pairs of travel underwear, and you’ll be able to go weeks between washes.